<- Back to the documentation index

 LD Reg_dest, Offset9

-Retrieve the value at the 9-bit memory address Offset9 within this memory page and put it into Reg_dest.
+within this memory page and put

 LDI Reg_dest, Offset9

-Retrieve the value at the 9-bit memory address Offset9 within this memory page, then use this as a memory address.
-Retrieve the value at that memory address and put it into Reg_dest.
+this as a memory address.
+Retrieve the value at that memory

 LDR Reg_dest, Reg_base, Offset6